Environmentally Friendly Lifestyle Habits

 2. Bring Your Workouts Home

 We love our home gym for many reasons.
-Not only is it a positive behavioral trigger to get you exercising, but a home gym also saves you time and money.
+Not only is it a positive behavioral trigger to get you exercising, but a home gym also saves you time and money (for us, $5,000 in 6 years).
 Plus, with passenger cars making up 42% of transportation greenhouse gas emissions, you cut out unnecessary commuting.

 3. Reusable Water Bottles (Plastic Is OK)